tsightler/ring-mqtt/README.md

 To revert to the code in the Docker image simply run the container without the BRANCH setting.

 ### Standard Install
-Stanard installation is fully supported, please make sure Node.js is installed (tested with 12.18.x but should work on 10.x and higher) on your system and then clone this repo:
+Stanard installation is supported, but note that this method is not tested regularly, it's hightly recommended to use the Docker install method where possible.
+Please make sure Node.js is installed (tested with 14.17.x but should work on 12.x and higher) on your system and then clone this repo:

 `git clone https://github.com/tsightler/ring-mqtt.git`